-d) Warrants
+e) Warrants

-Canaccord Genuity Corp. acted as agent (the "Agent") for the Offering.
+Canaccord Genuity Corp. acted as agent (the "Agent") for the offering described in Note 4(b).
 On June 14, 2013, the Company granted the Agent and its sub-agent an aggregate of 250,000 non-transferable warrants (each, an "Agent's Warrant"), each of which entitles the Agent or its sub-agent, as applicable, to purchase one share at a price of \$0.10 per Share for a period of 24 months from the date of the listing of the shares on the TSX Venture Exchange (the "Exchange").
 The total fair value of the Agent's Warrants issued of \$68,768 was calculated using the Black-Scholes option pricing model.
-Upon issuance of the warrants on June 14, 2013 the company recorded share issuance costs of \$68,768.
+Upon issuance of the warrants on June 14, 2013 the Company recorded share issuance costs of \$68,768.